Lines of Hope

 Hope for a cure is the goal, but in the meantime, cancer programs that lead to novel research and therapies that add cherished months—time to spend with family, bounce a grandchild on a knee, or play a round of golf on a warm spring day—can be enough.

-When Thomas F. Farrell II (Col '76, Law '79) was diagnosed with pancreatic cancer in 2020, he began treatment at other respected medical institutions but eventually decided to come to the UVA Cancer Center.
+When Thomas F. Farrell II (Col ’76, Law ’79) was diagnosed with pancreatic cancer in 2020, he began treatment at other respected medical institutions but eventually decided to come to the UVA Cancer Center.
 Farrell, who lived in Richmond, was the executive chairman of Dominion Energy at the time of his death.
 He had a deep, years-long connection to UVA through service and family.
 He served on the Board of Visitors from 2001 to 2009 and was the rector from 2005 to 2007.
-His wife, Anne Garland (Ed '77), sons Peter (Col '06) and Stuart (McIntire '07), and brother Timothy (Col '78) all attended the University.
+His wife, Anne Garland (Ed ’77), sons Peter (Col ’06) and Stuart (McIntire ’07), daughter-in-law, Mary Farrell (Col ’07), and brother Timothy (Col ’78) all attended the University.

 “We’re always going to be very thankful for the respect and dignity and care they gave him,” said his son, Peter, of their family’s experience at the Cancer Center.
 “And the best part about it is, it’s the kind of care they give to everybody.”

 Exceptional patient care has long been a hallmark of UVA Cancer Center.
-In 2021, it earned a prestigious designation from the National Cancer Institute as a Comprehensive Cancer Center, moving it into an elite group of 52 of the most outstanding cancer programs in the nation.
-It is the only Comprehensive Cancer Center in Virginia.
+In 2021, it earned a prestigious designation from the National Cancer Institute as a Comprehensive Cancer Center, moving it into an elite group of 54 of the most outstanding cancer programs in the nation.
+It is the first Comprehensive Cancer Center in Virginia.
 Part of that designation requires a robust, innovative research program.
 As the Farrell family discovered, UVA is conducting some of the most exciting and promising pancreatic cancer research in the country.

 The Farrells decided to make a $1.3 million gift to support and expand that research.